opstrace/opstrace/docs/guides/user/collecting-cloud-metrics.md

 # Cloud Metrics

 Prometheus supports a wide range of exporters for getting metrics out of other systems and into Prometheus.
-We have recently added support for adding exporters for AWS CloudWatch and GCP Stackdriver directly into Opstrace.
+This guide describes how to configure managed exporters for AWS CloudWatch and GCP Stackdriver metrics within Opstrace.

 This functionality allows you to collect metrics from your AWS and/or GCP accounts into a single location.
 For example you can keep track of S3 disk usage, GKS node size, and ELB throughput.